-A basic PHP datagrid requires only as little as TWO lines of code.
+A basic PHP grid requires only as little as TWO lines of code.
 First of all, always create a phpGrid object in the first line; then call its methods to define properties, and lastly always call display() to render to screen.

 - parameter 1: SQL query